appfair/appfair.org/src/content/docs/docs/building.md

 ### The AppFairUI components {#appfair-ui}

 Every App Fair app depends on the [`appfair-app`](https://github.com/appfair/appfair-app) package, which exposes the `AppFairUI` module.
-The dependency is added automatically by `skip create --appfair` and is mandatory for every catalog app (see [Technical requirements](/docs/inclusion-criteria/#technical-requirements)).
+The dependency is added automatically by `skip create --appfair` and is mandatory for every catalog app.

 The package supplies the shared About screen, attribution metadata, third-party license rows, the "Made with Skip / Distributed through the App Fair" credits, and the `AppFairSettings` wrapper described below.